-Payment is via Credit or Debit Card, or PayPal.
+Payment is via PayPal, or as a guest using your credit card.
 Just go to the Product Page (click on the Drop-Down Menu under "Products" at the top left in the navigation area), e.g. OSTENIL® PLUS, and click on the "Add to Basket" button.
 This should add the item to the Shopping Basket.
 If after that you click on the "Shopping Basket" icon at the top right you can then complete your order by following the instructions on the pages.

 If you experience any problems during the process, please first check your browser settings.
 You can also contact us on firstname.lastname@example.org .